Solomon Mujuru

 Solomon Mujuru (born Solomon Tapfumaneyi Mutusva; 5 May 1945 – 15 August 2011), also known by his nom-de-guerre, Rex Nhongo, was a Zimbabwean military officer and politician who led Robert Mugabe's guerrilla forces during the Rhodesian Bush War.
+He was an influential figure in Zimbabwe's post-independence politics.

 He was from the Zezuru clan.
 In post-independence Zimbabwe, he went on to become army chief before leaving government service in 1995.
 After leaving his post in the Zimbabwe National Army, he got into politics becoming Member of Parliament for Chikomba on a Zanu PF ticket.
 He was generally regarded as one of the most feared men in Zimbabwe.
 His wife, Joice Mujuru, became vice-president of Zimbabwe in 2004.

 Biography

 Early life

 He was born Solomon Tapfumaneyi Mutusva Mujuru in Enkeldoorn, Southern Rhodesia.
 He was raised in colonial Rhodesia's Chikomba region.
 Mujuru took an interest in politics at an early age.
 He was first arrested for his activism while a student at Zimuto High School and later joined the youth league of the Zimbabwe African People's Union (ZAPU).
 He was detained again by the Rhodesian authorities in 1966 and sentenced to two years' imprisonment.
 Upon his release, Mujuru fled to Lusaka, Zambia, where he was recruited for guerrilla training in the Soviet Union.